131st Rescue Squadron

-The 131st Rescue Squadron (131 RQS) is a unit of the California Air National Guard 129th Rescue Wing located at Moffett Federal Airfield, Mountain View, California.
+The 131st Rescue Squadron is a unit of the California Air National Guard 129th Rescue Wing located at Moffett Federal Airfield, California.
+It was established in 2003 when the Air Force split Air National Guard rescue squadrons into separate elements.
+The squadron consists of Pararescuemen, Combat Rescue Officers and support personnel utilizing the helicopter and transport assets of the 129th Rescue Wing.

-Overview
+Mission

+When in a theater of combat, squadron members operate at the direction of thel theater combatant commander and the theater's commander of air forces.
+In these situations, the 131st is primarily assigned to conduct personnel recovery operations, including rescuing downed airmen or other isolated personnel from enemy territory.
+In addition to combat search and rescue, the 130th may also conduct collateral missions such as noncombatant evacuation operations and support of special operations forces.

+At its home station, the squadron furnishes personnel to respond to state emergencies, such as natural disasters, and assists civil authorities in the enforcement of the law.
+Other 131st missions include non-combat search and rescue, emergency aeromedical evacuations, humanitarian relief, international aid, counter-drug activities, and support for NASA flight operations.

+History

-The unit was established on 1 October 2003 by the Air Force Special Operations Command as part of a re-organization of Air National Guard rescue units which created separate squadrons for fixed-wing, helicopter, and pararescue elements of the 129th Rescue Squadron.
-All three squadrons are assigned to the 129th Operations Group.
-The HH-60 helicopter flight became 129th Rescue Squadron; the HC-130P Hercules flight become the 130th Rescue Squadron, and the pararescue flight became the 131st Rescue Squadron.
+The unit was organized at Moffett Federal Airfield, California on 1 October 2003 as part of a reorganization of Air National Guard rescue units which created separate squadrons for the fixed-wing, helicopter, and pararescue elements of the 129th Rescue Squadron.
+The Sikorsky HH-60 Pave Hawk helicopter flight became the 129th Rescue Squadron; the Lockheed HC-130 Hercules flight become the 130th Rescue Squadron, and the pararescue flight became the 131st Rescue Squadron.

-The squadron consists of PJs, CROs and support personnel utilizing the helicopter and transport assets of the 129th Rescue Wing.
 All three rescue squadrons are assigned to the 129th Operations Group.

-Operations

-When in a theater of combat, squadron members operate at the direction of the overall theater combatant commander and the theater's commander of air forces.
-In these situations, the 131st is primarily assigned to conduct personnel recovery operations—rescuing downed airmen or other isolated personnel from enemy territory, for example.
-In addition to combat search-and-rescue missions like these, the 130th may also conduct collateral missions: noncombatant evacuation operations, inter- and intra-theater airlift, and support of special operations forces, for example.

-Back at home, the 131st Rescue Squadron furnishes trained personnel to respond to state emergencies, such as natural disasters, and to assist civil authorities in the enforcement of the law.
-Other 131st missions include non-combat search and rescue (SAR), emergency aeromedical evacuations, humanitarian relief, international aid, counter-drug activities, and support for NASA flight operations.

-The 131st RQS has been assigned to support Operation Iraqi Freedom (Iraq) and Operation Enduring Freedom (Afghanistan) in support of the Global War on Terrorism.
+The 131st has supported Operation Iraqi Freedom in Iraq and Operation Enduring Freedom in Afghanistan to support the global war on terrorism.
+It has participated in exercises with troops form friendly nations, including Denmark and Ukraine.